trimstray/nginx-admins-handbook/doc/RULES.md

   >
   > - It is not recommended to provide an HSTS policy via the http-equiv attribute of a meta tag.
 According to HSTS RFC 6797, user agents don’t heed `http-equiv="Strict-Transport-Security"` attribute on `<meta>` elements on the received content`

+  > To meet the HSTS preload list standard a root domain needs to return a `strict-transport-security` header that includes both the `includeSubDomains` and `preload` directives and has a minimum `max-age` of one year.
+Your site must also serve a valid SSL certificate on the root domain and all subdomains, as well as redirect all HTTP requests to HTTPS on the same host.

   > You had better be pretty sure that your website is indeed all HTTPS before you turn this on because HSTS adds complexity to your rollback strategy.
 Google recommend enabling HSTS this way:
   >
   >   1) Roll out your HTTPS pages without HSTS first